Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 previewHtml: ''
 ---

-<p class="firstLetter">The Enneagram is a personality typing system that categorizes people into nine different types based on their core motivations, fears, and desires.
-Each type has its own distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.</p>
+<p class="firstLetter">The Enneagram is a personality typing system that categorizes people into nine types based on their core motivations, fears, and desires.
+Each type has distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.</p>

 There are 3 groups or divisions in the Enneagram called triads.
-These triads are divided by 3 core emotions which corelate to special intelligences.
-The emotions are anger, fear and shame.
-And the unique intelligences corelate with the emotions are the following:
+These triads are divided into 3 core emotions, which correlate to particular intelligences.
+The emotions are anger, fear, and shame.
+The unique intelligences connected with the emotions are the following:

 - Fear- Intellectual intelligence
 - Shame- Emotional intelligence
 - Anger- Instinctual intelligence

 Each enneagram type deals with their core emotion in different ways.
 Either they actively use that emotion to motivate them.
 Or they feel that emotion and try to suppress it.
-Or they are unaware of that emotions impact and it lives in their subconscious.
+Or they are unaware of the impact of that emotion, and it lives in their subconscious.

 The following are the 9 Enneagram types.